escaite05/Cognita/README.md

 Cognita doesn't just make a single, naive call to an AI.
 It follows a robust, multi-step process to ensure accuracy and safety, making it a truly intelligent assistant.

-1. **AI Command Classification:** First, the user's prompt is sent to the Gemini API to classify the command type (DDL, DML, or DQL).
+1. **AI Command Classification:** First, the user's prompt is sent to the Gemini API to classify the command type (DDL_DATABASE, DDL_TABLE, DML, or DQL).
 This determines the entire workflow.
-2. **DDL Path (Structure Changes):**
+2. **Smart Connection Strategy:**
-   * If the command is **DDL** (e.g., CREATE TABLE), the prompt is sent directly to the AI for SQL generation, as no existing table context is needed.
+* If the command is DDL_DATABASE (e.g., "create a database"), the app intelligently connects to the MySQL server without a pre-selected database.
-3. **DML/DQL Path (Data Operations):**
+* For all other commands, a database name is required, and the app connects to it directly.
+3. **Context-Aware Execution Path:**
+* Database Commands: If the intent is to manage a database, the SQL is generated and executed immediately.
+* CREATE TABLE Commands: A special, direct path is taken that bypasses table discovery, allowing the first table to be created in an empty database.
+* All Other Table Commands (ALTER, DROP, SELECT, INSERT, etc.): The app follows the full discovery pipeline:

-   * **Table Discovery:** The application connects to the database and fetches a list of all available tables.
+  1. Fetches a list of all existing tables.

-   * **AI Table Identification:** The user's prompt *and* the list of tables are sent to the AI, asking it to identify the most relevant table from the provided options.
-This dramatically improves accuracy.
+  2. Asks the AI to identify the target table from the prompt.

-   * **Schema Fetching:** Once the table is identified, the application runs a DESCRIBE query to get its schema (column names and data types).
-   * **Final SQL Generation:** The user's prompt, along with the specific table schema, is sent to the AI to generate the final, context-aware, and highly accurate SQL query.
+  3. Fetches the specific schema for that table.

+  4. Generates the final, context-aware SQL query.
-4. **Execution & Display:** The generated query is executed against the database, and the results (data, row count, or success message) are displayed to the user.
+4. **Execution & Display:** The generated query is executed, and the results (data, row count, or success message) are displayed to the user.

 ## **🛠️ Technology Stack**